alsen-ca/yuno-watch/README.md

 ### merge-attack-patterns
 Takes all ATTACK_LOG_OUTPUT and puts it on a summary

-depends_on :new-folder - :rotate-nginx - perform-summary
+depends_on :new-folder - :rotate-nginx - :perform-summary

 ### compress-og
 Compresses original nginx logs of ROTATION_SUB